scottwater/blog/_posts/2019-01-15-revisiting-saa-behind-my-saa.md

 I am looking forward to layering in some more of their functionality (caching) in the next couple of months.

+### Dead Man's Snitch

+We have quite a few moving parts and a small company.
+Watching our infrastructure is no one's job.
+Dead Man's Snitch lets us know when we get behind in our job queue or something scheduled does not happen when it was expected.
+Super cheap and highly recommended.

 ### HelpScout

 Great support product.
 Has been solid and keeps improving.
 Only issue is after about five years I still cannot see my custom customer data in the mobile app.